Vincent Lampert

 Vincent Lampert (born 1963) is an American Catholic priest and the designated exorcist of the Roman Catholic Archdiocese of Indianapolis.
 Father Lampert was appointed to become an exorcist by Archbishop Daniel M. Buechlien.
 He is one of the few exorcists known to use social media like Twitter (@FrVinceLampert) on a regular basis.
-In one article he told the reporter that he is fighting the devil by tweeting about exorcism.

 Life and work

-Vincent Lampert was born April 7, 1963 and was ordained on June 1, 1991.
+Vincent Lampert was born April 7, 1963, and was ordained on June 1, 1991.

-Father Vince Lampert is assigned as the Pastor of both St. Peter and St. Michael the Archangel Catholic Churches in Brookville, Indiana.
-Father Vince was born on April 7, 1963.
+He is assigned as the Pastor of both St. Peter and St. Michael the Archangel Catholic Churches in Brookville, Indiana.
 He grew up in a large Roman Catholic family that was active in the faith on the west side of Indianapolis, Indiana.
 His favorite quote is also known as the Jesus Prayer, "Lord Jesus Christ, Son of the living God, have mercy on me, a sinner."
 In 1981 he graduated from Cardinal Ritter High School.
 For a couple of years he studied political sciences at Indiana University - Bloomington, before transferring to the Saint Meinrad Seminary to study for the priesthood.
 Father Vince received his Master of Divinity degree from the Benedictine monks who own and operate Saint Meinrad Archabbey.